rishad-h/ceferss/README.md

 # Soft Sensor System

-A real-time 5x5 capacitive touch matrix sensor with OLED display feedback, featuring optimized performance for fast refresh rates.
+A cost-effective fabric-embedded resistive soft sensor (ceferss) is an expandable touch matrix sensor with OLED display feedback, featuring optimized performance for fast refresh rates.
+The theoretical maximum grid size with the current hardware is 13x13 (169 cells), but can be expanded further with a GPIO expander.

 ## System Architecture

-This system implements a **5x5 capacitive touch matrix sensor** with real-time visual feedback, consisting of two main components that communicate over serial:
+This system currently implements a **5x5 capacitive touch matrix sensor** with real-time visual feedback, consisting of two main components that communicate over serial:

 ### 1. Pico Controller (`pico_grid.py`) - Hardware Interface Layer

 **Core Functionality:**
-- **Matrix Scanning**: Implements efficient row-column scanning of a 5x5 touch grid
+- **Matrix Scanning**: Implements efficient row-column scanning of a touch grid
 - **Pin Configuration**:
   - Rows (GP2-GP6): Output pins for driving the matrix
   - Columns (GP7-GP11): Input pins with pull-up resistors for reading